-In order to conserve, maintain, and sustain the fisheries and related environment and habitats in the U.S. Caribbean, the goal of the Council is to develop and establish effective conservation and management measures that maintain a healthy fishery that meets the needs of fishermen and the general public.
+In order to conserve, maintain, and sustain the fisheries and related environment and habitats in the U.S. Caribbean, the goal of the Council is to develop and establish effective conservation and management measures that maintain a healthy fishery that meets the needs of fishermen and the public.
 These conservation and management measures are based on (1) determining the status of the fisheries stocks and overall biological productivity and capacity to maintain vital fishery resources for the near- and long-term, (2) considering the economic, social and cultural aspects of the fisheries, and (3) determining effective fishing practices, rules, and regulations to ensure sustainable harvest of fishery resources within the context of optimum yield.
-For more information please visit the Council website.
+For more information, please visit the Council website.

-The Council is responsible for the conservation and management of fishery stocks within federal waters surrounding the USVI and Puerto Rico, representing the majority of U.S. Caribbean federal fishery resources (highly migratory species are managed directly by NMFS).
+The Council is responsible for the conservation and management of fishery stocks within federal waters surrounding Puerto Rico and the USVI, representing the majority of U.S. Caribbean federal fishery resources (highly migratory species are managed directly by NMFS).
 The Council consists of seven voting members:

-- Four voting members appointed by the Secretary of Commerce, at least one of whom is appointed from each of the Territory of the USVI and the Commonwealth of Puerto Rico. - The principal officials with marine fishery management responsibility and expertise for the Territory of the USVI and the Commonwealth of Puerto Rico, who are designated as such by the Governors of the territories. - The Regional Administrator of NMFS for the Southeast Region.
+• Four voting members appointed by the Secretary of Commerce, at least one of whom is appointed from each of the Commonwealth of Puerto Rico and the Territory of the USVI;

+- The principal officials with marine fishery management responsibility and expertise for the Commonwealth of Puerto Rico and the Territory of the USVI, who are designated as such by the Governors of the territories; and - The Regional Administrator of NMFS for the Southeast Region.